Generic Name: hyaluronan (HYE al URE oh nan)

-What should I avoid while receiving Monovisc (hyaluronan)?
+What should I avoid after receiving Monovisc (hyaluronan)?

 For at least 48 hours after your injection: Avoid jogging, strenuous activity, or high-impact sports such as tennis.
 Also avoid weight-bearing activity or standing for longer than 1 hour at a time.

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.